Anushka-1998/temporal-parent-child-poc/README.md

 # temporal-parent-child-poc
-This is a small POC depicts the parent child workflows their relationship and its calling and some of its useful features
+This is a small POC depicts the parent child workflows in temporal their relationship and way of calling and some of its useful features.